jundalisay/superb/content/en/research/constitutions/eu/part-4.md

-PART IV

-GENERAL AND FINAL PROVISIONS
+---
+title: "General And Final Provisions"
+heading: "Part 4"
+date: 2021-11-20
+image: "/flags/eu.png"
+description: ""
+linkb: /research/constitutions/eu
+linkbtext: "EU"
+linkf: /research/constitutions/eu
+linkftext: "EU"
+icon: /flags/eu.png
+---

 Article IV-437

 Repeal of earlier Treaties
-1. This Treaty establishing a Constitution for Europe shall repeal the Treaty establishing the European Community, the Treaty on European Union and, under the conditions laid down in the Protocol on the acts and treaties having supplemented or amended the Treaty establishing the European Community and the Treaty on European Union, the acts and treaties which have supplemented or amended them, subject to paragraph 2 of this Article.
+1. This Constitution for Europe shall repeal the Treaty establishing the European Community, the Treaty on European Union and, under the conditions laid down in the Protocol on the acts and treaties having supplemented or amended the Treaty establishing the European Community and the Treaty on European Union, the acts and treaties which have supplemented or amended them, subject to paragraph 2 of this Article.
-2. The Treaties on the Accession:
+2. The following Treaties on Accession shall be repealeed:
-(a) of the Kingdom of Denmark, Ireland and the United Kingdom of Great Britain and Northern Ireland;
+(a) Denmark, Ireland and the UK
-(b) of the Hellenic Republic;
+(b) Hellenic Republic
-(c) of the Kingdom of Spain and the Portuguese Republic;
+(c) Spain and Portugal
-(d) of the Republic of Austria, the Republic of Finland and the Kingdom of Sweden, and (e) of the Czech Republic, the Republic of Estonia, the Republic of Cyprus, the Republic of Latvia, the Republic of Lithuania, the Republic of Hungary, the Republic of Malta, the Republic of Poland, the Republic of Slovenia and the Slovak Republic, shall be repealed.
+(d) Austria, Finland and Sweden
+(e) Czech Republic, Estonia, Cyprus, Latvia, the Republic of Lithuania, the Republic of Hungary, the Republic of Malta, the Republic of Poland, the Republic of Slovenia and the Slovak Republic.

 Nevertheless:
 — the provisions of the Treaties referred to in points (a) to (d) and set out or referred to in the Protocol on the Treaties and Acts of Accession of the Kingdom of Denmark, Ireland and the